Montari Kamaheni

-Montari Kamaheni (born 1 February 2000) is a Ghanaian footballer who plays as a left-back for Ashdod.
+Montari Kamaheni (born 1 February 2000) is a Ghanaian footballer who plays as a left-back for Hapoel Kfar Shalem.

-Career
+Club career

 On 12 June 2020, Kamaheni signed for the Israeli Premier League club in Ashdod.
 After two years on loan, Kamaheni joined Ashdod on a permanent deal in June 2021.

+International career

+In March 2022 he received his first call-up to the Ghana senior national team for the 2022 FIFA World Cup play-off qualification match against Nigeria.